-A detailed list of all the best accessories for the Panasonic LX100.
-Including screen protectors, batteries, leather cases, lens covers, and a few cool extras.
+This is a detailed list of all the best accessories for the Panasonic LX100, including screen protectors, batteries, leather cases, lens covers, and a few cool extras.

-This camera is a little old now so it’s getting more difficult to find custom accessories.
+This camera is getting a little old now, so it’s becoming more difficult to find custom accessories.
 Here is what’s still available.

-The LX100 II now has a touchscreen so the screen protector will be different than LX100.
+The LX100 II now has a touchscreen, so the screen protector will be different from that of the LX100.

 Expert Shield Crystal Clear Screen Protector Available at: Amazon Expert Shield has three types of screen protectors for the LX100.
 Anti-glare, Glass, and Crystal Clear.
 Anti-Glare does reduce some of the clarity of the image but cuts out glare. |

 The LX100 and LX100 m2 use a Panasonic DMW-BLG10 battery.
-While the official batteries are great, the best third-party battery for the LX100 is the Wasabi batteries.
+While the official batteries are great, the Wasabi batteries are the best third-party battery for the LX100.
 A California-based company.

 Do you need more than one battery for the Panasonic LX100 II?
 It depends on how much you shoot.
-I’ve found that when I’m traveling and shooting on and off throughout the day, I’ll for sure go through one battery.
-I think for anyone that shoots moderately two batteries will be enough.
-If you’re shooting a ton of videos with photos, you’ll probably want more.
+I’ve found that when I’m traveling and shooting on and off throughout the day, I’ll definitely go through one battery.
+I think two batteries will be enough for anyone who shoots moderately.
+If you’re shooting many videos with photos, you’ll probably want more.

 Wasabi Battery Battery 2-Pack Available at: Amazon The Wasabi 2-pack with a charger is a great value for the LX100 cameras.
 They have a slightly higher power rating at 1100 mAh. |